 Aiding and Abetting

 There are situations in which a person who did not actually commit the crime can still be held responsible in whole or in part.
 This is referred to as aiding and abetting.

-Aiding an Offender
+Aiding and Abetting an Offender

 Minnesota law makes it a felony to harbor, conceal, aid, or assist someone in avoiding arrest, trial, conviction, or punishment.